-- Estimates are based on 2014 dollars (appropriate contingency and escalation applied). - AFUDC has been excluded. - Engineering will be completed in-house (PSCo). - Work scope is limited to Spring Canyon 230kV Substation and no evaluation of adequacy of proposed interconnection increase of 60 MW's. - No new substation facility upgrades required. - Changes are limited to metering adjustments, relay settings and drawing revisions. - The Wind Generation Facility is not PSCo's retail service territory. - PSCo (or it's Contractor) crews will perform all construction, wiring, testing and commissioning for PSCo owned and maintained facilities. - Labor is estimated for straight time only no overtime included. - The estimated time to design and construct the interconnection facilities is approximately 6 months after authorization to proceed has been obtained. - This project is completely independent of other queued projects and their respective ISD's. - A CPCN will not be required for the interconnection facilities construction. - No line or substation outages will be required.
+- Estimates are based on 2014 dollars (appropriate contingency and escalation applied). - AFUDC has been excluded. - Engineering will be completed in-house (PSCo). - Work scope is limited to Spring Canyon 230kV Substation and no evaluation of adequacy of proposed interconnection increase of 60 MWs. - No new substation facility upgrades required. - Changes are limited to metering adjustments, relay settings and drawing revisions. - The Wind Generation Facility is not in PSCo's retail service territory. - PSCo (or its Contractor) crews will perform all construction, wiring, testing and commissioning for PSCo owned and maintained facilities. - Labor is estimated for straight time only no overtime included. - The estimated time to design and construct the interconnection facilities is approximately 6 months after authorization to proceed has been obtained. - This project is completely independent of other queued projects and their respective ISDs. - A CPCN will not be required for the interconnection facilities construction. - A short outage will be required to change the metering ratios.